katefengx/power-outage-prediction/_site/README.md

 ### Bivariate Analysis
 #### **Customer Base vs. Duration**
 We wanted to know if there was a relationship between the customer base categories `'AFFECTED_BUCKET'`, and the duration of power outages, `'OUTAGE.DURATION'`.
 To explore this, we calculated the average outage duration for each customer base category and visualized it using a bar chart.
-Average outage duration grew as the customer base size increased, meaning that longer power outages affected greater groups of customers.
+Average outage duration grew as the customer base size increased, meaning that **longer power outages affected greater groups of customers**.

 <iframe
   src="assets/bar_region.html"